 If you are facing charges of aggravated assault or need defense against any assault charges, it is crucial to seek the assistance of a dedicated and assertive Washington PA DUI attorney.
 They will provide the necessary guidance and representation to protect your rights and effectively navigate through the legal process.

 Pennsylvania & Crime: Battery

-If you have been charged with assault in or around the city of Pittsburgh, you will need an experienced criminal defense attorney.
-The Criminal Defense Team at Logue Law Group serves Pittsburgh, PA, and the surrounding areas, including West Virginia and Ohio.
-To get in touch and schedule a free initial consultation with an experienced Pittsburgh Criminal Defense lawyer from Logue Law Group, call us today at (412) 612-2210.
-Or, you can contact us online.
+If you are facing assault charges in or around Washington, having an experienced Washington PA criminal attorney by your side is crucial.
+The Criminal Defense Team at Logue Law Group proudly serves Washington, PA, and the surrounding areas, including West Virginia and Ohio.
+Schedule a free initial consultation with one of our skilled Washington PA criminal lawyers by calling us today at 844.PITT.DUI or reaching out to us online.